Agricultural pest management

 Integrated Weed Management

-Herbicides are traditionally discussed as two groups: those that are active against germinating weed seeds (preemergent herbicides) and those that are active on growing plants (postemergent herbicides).
-Some herbicides have both pre- and postemergent activity.
+Herbicides are traditionally discussed as belonging to two groups: those that are active against germinating weed seeds (preemergence herbicides) and those active on growing plants (postemergence herbicides).
+Some herbicides have pre- and postemergence activity.
 Herbicides vary in their ability to control different weed species.
+In most vineyards, herbicides are only used on a narrow strip centered on the vineyard row that comprises 15 to 30% of the total vineyard area.
 Check the SUSCEPTIBILITY OF WEEDS TO HERBICIDE CONTROL tables and consult product labels for specific weed control activity.

-Spring weed survey
+Summer weed survey

 Winter weed survey